-The above provision has effect notwithstanding anything in [the Co-operative and Community Benefit Societies Act 2014, the Companies Act 2006 or the Insolvency Act 1986, or in the rules of the society or, as the case may be, in the articles of the company.

-- (3) In order to avoid the necessity for the sale of land belonging to the registered social landlord and thereby secure the transfer of the land under this paragraph, the Welsh Ministers may, if it appears to them appropriate to do so, make payments to discharge such claims or liabilities as are referred to in sub- paragraph (2). - (4) Where the registered social landlord which is dissolved or wound up is a charity, the Welsh Ministers may dispose of property transferred to them by virtue of this paragraph only to another registered social landlord-- - (a) which is also a charity, and - (b) the objects of which appear to the Welsh Ministers to be, as nearly as practicable, akin to those of the body which is dissolved or wound up.
+Transfer of net assets on termination of charity not Insolvency Act 1986, or in the rules of the society or, as the case may be, in the articles of the company.
+(3) In order to avoid the necessity for the sale of land belonging to the registered social landlord and thereby secure the transfer of the land under this paragraph, the Welsh Ministers may, if it appears to them appropriate to do so, make payments to discharge such claims or liabilities as are referred to in sub- paragraph (2).
+(4) Where the registered social landlord which is dissolved or wound up is a charity, the Welsh Ministers may dispose of property transferred to them by virtue of this paragraph only to another registered social landlord (a) which is also a charity, and (b) the objects of which appear to the Welsh Ministers to be, as nearly as practicable, akin to those of the body which is dissolved or wound up.
 And in such a case any registered social landlord specified in a direction under sub-paragraph (2) must be one to which paragraphs (a) and (b) above apply.

-- (5) In any other case the Welsh Ministers may dispose of property transferred to them by virtue of this paragraph to a registered social landlord. - (6) Where property transferred to the Welsh Ministers by virtue of this paragraph includes land subject to an existing mortgage or charge (whether in favour of the Welsh Ministers or not), the Welsh Ministers may, in exercise of their powers under Part III of the Housing Associations Act 1985, dispose of the land either-- - (a) subject to that mortgage or charge, or - (b) subject to a new mortgage or charge in favour of the Welsh Ministers securing such amount as appears to the Welsh Ministers to be appropriate in the circumstances.
+(5) In any other case the Welsh Ministers may dispose of property transferred to them by virtue of this paragraph to a registered social landlord.
+(6) Where property transferred to the Welsh Ministers by virtue of this paragraph includes land subject to an existing mortgage or charge (whether in favour of the Welsh Ministers or not), the Welsh Ministers may, in exercise of their powers under Part III of the Housing Associations Act 1985, dispose of the land either (a) subject to a new mortgage or charge, or (b) subject to a new mortgage or charge in favour of the Welsh Ministers securing such amount as appears to the Welsh Ministers to be appropriate in the circumstances.
+Underlining here is part of text of Act as transposed and not as a result of a provision of the of the Welsh Ministers securing such amount as appears to the Welsh Ministers to be appropriate in the circumstances.